nesst-lab/comppedagogy/worksheets2/worksheetG2.md

 FC 1:  Many people expect some delay between clicking a button and having to speak, so it is good to warn people that they will have to start speaking right away.
 <br><br>
 FC 2:
-FC 3: The trials were randomized by block
+FC 3: The trials were randomized by block so that the words for the practice and in each block are presented differently to each participant.
 FC 4: No, the stimulus words will be the same as they were the first time that the participant did the practice.
 This is because the randomization that we added in the previous worksheet randomizes the trials by block only once.
 It has not been set to randomize multiple times.